shanzhengliu/react-go-embed-docker/README.md

 ### Introduction
-This file is used to create embed project with React(frontend) and Go(backend).
+This is a template project used to create embed project with React(frontend) and Go(backend).

 ### React
 This project tech stack are